microsoft/codecoverage/samples/VisualStudio/scenarios/scenario04/reportTypeView/ReportTypeView.md

 # Report Type View

-Report content can be visualized in two different ways in the **Code Coverage Results** window
+Coverage report content can be visualized in two different ways in the **Code Coverage Results** window

 1. Project View
 2. Source View